Getting Ready To Go To The Hospital

 - A comfortable going-home outfit to wear when you leave the hospital – front-opening shirts help with breastfeeding

-- Electronics, such as phone, tablet, laptop, charger and headphones
+- Electronics, such as phone and charger

 - Nonperishable snacks for you and your partner, if you have favorites you’d like to have on hand